USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/rclone.md

 The process here is:

 *  Create a basic store
 *  Apply a crypt overlay.
 This gets you encryption and works around filename limitations.
 *  Apply a chunk overlay.
 This gets around file size limitations.

-We are going to assume you have  already created a basic functional remote, In this case mine is called "google:"
+The following instructions assume you have already created a basic functional remote called "google:".

 First we create a folder in the remote to hold our encrypted data.
 I called mine "crypt"